42seoul-region/practice-openstack/keystone/KEYSTONECONF.md

 [profiler]

-�#From osprofiler
+## From osprofiler
-�#
+#
 ### enabled = false
-�#Enables the profiling for all services on this node.
-Default value is False (fully disable the profiling feature).
+#Enables the profiling for all services on this node.
+Default value is False
+(fully disable the profiling feature).
-�#Possible values:
+#Possible values:
-�#* True: Enables the feature
+#* True: Enables the feature
 * False: Disables the feature.
 The profiling cannot be started via this project operations.
 If the profiling is triggered by another project, this project